alen6516/doc/cmd/ping.md

 # Description

 # Overview
-* ping echo request on linux may carry a timestemp
+* ping echo request on linux may carry a 8-byte timestemp and 48-byte data in ICMP packet
+* in the stdout, the length means ICMP packet's length

 # Options
 -I INTERFACE